Review | Darksiders Genesis

 War saves the day, if there is enough mana to actually save the day.
 Arena can get tough, but nothing our heroes cannot handle.

 Certain parts can be played in a local coop mode, but if you lack some friends around, you can always find some online and experience the split screen.
 I miss those days.
-The joy of playing this game grows as everything is more fun when you are in a good company.
+The joy of playing this game grows as everything is more fun when you are in good company.

 Good ol’ split screen.
 I remember the days when I was yelling at my brother for dying so often.
 I need to let him kick my ass, he deserves it.

-Bottom point – everything is about killing the demons and making your way out of that mess.
+Bottom line – everything is about killing the demons and making your way out of that mess.
 You will button mash a lot and transform when you fill your transformation bar.
 That is another form of special attack, the strongest one.
 Both characters have different transformation, but that doesn’t last long.
 Use them wisely.

 Not to forget, the last type of attack in your everyday hero agenda is while riding a horse.
-The Horsemens can use them as a mean of fast traveling and to swing or shoot from a horse.
+The Horsemen can use them as a mean of fast traveling and to swing or shoot from a horse.
 Since the camera is so bad, you want to use the horse only when you actually need to do so (for one boss especially).
 I’m certain that everyone will find something to love.

 The boss battles are mediocre, I miss some kick in those.
 They all tend to follow 2-3 different patterns and that’s it.

 Level design and what they have to offer